 Standard aluminum lattice patio covers help block the direct rays of the sun.
 However, they still absorb solar heat and can transfer it to the space below, making it uncomfortably toasty.
 Alumawood resists the transfer of heat, so your patio stays cooler and more comfortable.

-Alumawood patio covers offer the perfect blend of beauty, practicality and great value.
+If you’re looking for a roof for your patio, Alumawood patio covers offer the perfect blend of beauty, practicality and value.
 As you can tell, we are a huge fan of using Alumawood for patio covers and shade structures.
 Alumawood is a product we can stand behind because our customers absolutely love it.

 Do you have questions about these popular patio shade covers?
 Are you ready to add one to your outdoor living space?
 Contact the experts at Dulando Screen & Awning today at 407-862-6060 to schedule your free design consultation.